colepeters/dotfiles/README.md

 ## What’s included

-### Neovim
-Neovim is like Vim, but (in my humble opinion) better.
-I particular love its asynchronous plugin architecture, how fast its development community is growing, and how well maintenance and support is handled.
-I keep my configuration pretty lean.

 ### Zsh and Git
-I use [Antigen](https://github.com/zsh-users/antigen) to manage my ZSH plugins, because it is awesome.
-Antigen is sourced and applied (and relevant plugins are called) all from the .zshrc file.
-Antigen is installed as a submodule of this repo.
+I use [Zgen](https://github.com/zsh-users/antigen) to manage my ZSH plugins, because it is awesome.
+Zgen is sourced and applied (and relevant plugins are called) all from the .zshrc file.
+It is installed as a submodule of this repo.

 The command line prompt utilised is my fork of [Pure](https://github.com/colepeters/pure).
 My fork changes only the symbol used to indicated a dirty git branch, and the colour used to indicate current branch name.